mui/mui-x/docs/data/advanced-components/overview.md

 ### License key installation

 Once you purchase a license, you'll receive a license key by email.
-This key should be installed to remove the watermark and console warnings.
+This key removes all watermarks and console warnings.
 You must set the license key before rendering the first component.
 You only need to install the key once in your application.